Degas conductivity: Methodology

 See the graph showing relative CO2 concentration.
-After the cation exchanger, the sample pH value is generally between 5.5-6, so that means almost only CO2 is present as gas, and only about 6% is carbon carbonate ion CO32−.
+After the cation exchanger, the sample pH value is generally 5.5–6, so that means almost only CO2 is present as gas, and only about 6% is carbon carbonate ion CO32−.
 The bicarbonate ion (HCO3−) is practically absent.

 However, ionic components of carbon dioxide are far less dangerous to corrosion than the ions of the saline components, e.g. Cl−.
 In order to obtain a selective conductivity value for these saline-containing ions (with the maximum potential for corrosion), all remaining carbon dioxide must be removed from the sample in order to accurately determine the presence of corrosive ions.

 There are generally two methods for removing carbon dioxide from the water sample: use of a reboiler to heat the sample and expel the CO2, and use of inert gasses.
 In the latter method, an inert gas which does not contain CO2 is passed through the sample water, whereby the gas components in the sample water are displaced by the gas components of the inert gas.
 Use of bottled inert gases can be problematic in some industrial applications.
 Reboilers are very efficient degassing with results over 92%, but they typically require anywhere from 20 to 45 minutes to achieve useful results.
-Manufacturers of reboiler systems include Swan Analytical, Forbes Marshall, Mettler Toledo, and Sentry Systems.
+Manufacturers of reboiler systems include Swan Analytical, Forbes Marshall, Mettler Toledo, and Sentry Equipment Corp.